DivyangPatelIITD/Netflix-Data-Explo.-and-Visualisation/README.md

 6. Insights based on Non-Graphical and Visual Analysis

-  - Comments on the range of attributes

-- Comments on the distribution of the variables and relationship between them

-6.3 Comments for each univariate and bivariate plot

 7. Business Insights  - Should include patterns observed in the data along with what you can infer from it

 8. Recommendations  - Actionable items for business.
 No technical jargon.
 No complications.
 Simple action items that everyone can understand